fpm-git/Stockade/README.md

 Of course, having to manually run the validations for each request is mostly [unacceptable](https://youtu.be/07So_lJQyqw).
 What'd be best is a way to pull these out somewhere, allowing us to avoid cluttering up our requests.
 Luckily, there's a hook for that, so read on below for more information!

-### Coupled with sails-hook-floatperms
+### Coupled with Stockade-hook
-The ideal use case for Floatperms is coupled with the [sails-hook-floatperms](https://github.com/fpm-git/sails-hook-floatperms) hook.
+The ideal use case for Stockade is coupled with the [Stockade-hook](https://github.com/fpm-git/stockade-hook) hook.
 This hook automatically wraps the actions in your Sails application and enforces that proper permissions are defined for each; trying to execute an action which has no permissions defined will result in a **403 Forbidden** response.

 When using this hook, binding permission guards to specific actions becomes simple and clean: just add a `permissions` field to the controller's `_config`, containing the names of all routes to protect, associated with their desired validations.